The Lord of the Rings Online: Reception

 GameSpy declared The Lord of the Rings Online 'Game of the Month' for May 2007.
 Midway announced that the game sold over 172,000 copies in North America during its second quarter.

 In August 2007, Codemasters announced that The Lord of the Rings Online had received five Golden Joystick Awards nominations for the five applicable categories for the game, and in October 2007 that it had won the "PC Game of the Year" at these awards.
 It won the same award again in October 2008.

 In 2007, GameSpy awarded The Lord of the Rings Online 6th place in the top ten PC games of the year.
 Turbine also won the GameSpy MMO of the Year award.

+During the 11th Annual Interactive Achievement Awards, The Lord of the Rings Online received a nomination for "Massively Multiplayer Game of the Year" by the Academy of Interactive Arts & Sciences.

 In 2010, RPGFan's Adam Tingle named The Lord of the Rings Online the best MMORPG of all time in a top-10 countdown while RPGLand gave its "Best Free-to-Play MMORPG" annual award.
 That year, the NPD Group reported that the game was "the third most played massively multiplayer role-playing game" with Turbine citing their free-to-play model as the reason for the growing subscriber base.

 In January 2011, PC Gamer chose The Lord of the Rings Online as the MMO of the year.
-Praise was given for treating fans to two new Epic Books worth of quests, two added regions, expansion of in-game events, improved UI elements, and the revamp of the character creation and starter regions.
-Also noted was the success of the move to free-to-play, stating Lord of the Rings Online is "quickly redefining the way a successful subscriptionless MMO is run."
+Praise was given for treating fans to two new Epic Books' worth of quests, two added regions, expansion of in-game events, improved UI elements, and the revamp of the character creation and starter regions.
+Also noted was the success of the move to free-to-play, stating that The Lord of the Rings Online is "quickly redefining the way a successful subscriptionless MMO is run."

 In both 2018 and 2019, gaming blog Massively (formerly known as Joystiq) rated The Lord of the Rings Online as Most Underrated MMORPG of the year for its expansions and updates, vast, diverse world, some excellent storytelling, and a friendly and dedicated community.